ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 ## Selling the benefit, and address the concerns

-Don't try to "boil the ocean"
+Don't try to tackle everything at once ("boil the ocean")

 Note:

-- There are a lot of opportunity, but don't let that impede you from taking more immediate action.
+- Easy to get excited
-- Better to take an Agile approach overall versus waterfall
+- Take an Agile approach

 <!--s-->
 ## Step 1: Scripts